ouster/music-rip-convert/README.md

 + Repeat

 *Notes*
-Once that is all done you can manually use Picard Musicbrainz to write the manually curated metadata into the .aiff files as it will be more accurate
+Once that is all done, you can manually use Picard Musicbrainz to write the manually curated metadata into the .aiff files as it will be more accurate
 Or you can just do it for the entire collection and clean it up manually but there are 2300+ files to look at ;) and I feel that is more dangerous

-Warning this can take weeks, but there is very little interaction it's just tedious
+#Warning# this can take weeks, but there is very little interaction it's just tedious

 ## TODO